 - Staff reserve the right to grant or deny mutinies, and to decide if the reason given is sufficient.

-- Mutiny cannot occur during hijack, and any ongoing mutiny must be ended upon hijack.
+- Regular mutinies cannot occur during hijack, and any ongoing mutiny must be ended upon hijack.

 - Only the Acting Commander can be mutinied against for their decisions, actions, or inactions.
 They must be given a chance to stand down peacefully.

-- During the mutiny, attacking any uninvolved, medical, or surrendered personnel is strictly forbidden, as is perma-killing anyone involved.
-If you have surrendered during a mutiny, you must remain as such.
+- During the mutiny attacking any uninvolved, medical or surrendered personnel is strictly forbidden, as is intentionally perma-killing anyone involved.

 - Once you have picked a side, it is permanent.
-No take-backs unless you surrender.
+No flip flopping.